Karexar/typechecker/README.md

 ## Examples

-Here are some example of how to use the decorators.
+Here are some examples of how to use the decorators.
 In a python interpreter, run:
 ```python
 from example import *
 ```